Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental-concepts.md

 # Concepts related to the location where the technology is installed

 ## Venue
-:cellphone-cog: Smartphone Tracking
+:material-cellphone-cog: Smartphone Tracking
-:tag: Tag Tracking
+:material-tag: Tag Tracking
 *Definition*
-The concept of 'Venue' represents the location where the Nextome technology is installed.
+The concept of '**Venue**' represents the location where the Nextome technology is installed.

 For each Venue, at least one 'Map' must be associated, referring to a single floor within the structure.
 If there are multiple floors, there will be multiple Maps associated with the Venue.
 The concept of Venue is linked to the timezone to be associated with the positions of devices calculated by the installation within that specific Venue.
 Furthermore, since the functionality of the technology is configurable based on the Venue, the settings that the technology uses must be associated with the Venue.

 The Venue concept can also be associated with an address and latitude and longitude coordinates for georeferencing purposes.